Water Supply Plans

 Water Supply Plan Template

 The easiest way to develop a water supply plan is to complete the DNR's provided template.
-This template was made in corporation with Metropolitan Council, Minnesota Department of Health, and the Minnesota Rural Waters Association.
+This template was made in cooperation with Metropolitan Council, Minnesota Department of Health, and the Minnesota Rural Waters Association.
 No paper copies are needed.

 Download the template